amnn/typed-geomlab-report/report.md

 This notation has several advantages:

 \begin{itemize}
-  \item It avoid name shadowing (from variables inserted by the desugar er) without generating unique symbols, which requires side effects.
+  \item It avoids name shadowing (from variables inserted by the desugarer) without generating unique symbols, which requires side effects.
 This makes \textit{desugar} a pure, deterministic function, which is better for testing.

   \item As the typechecker traverses the AST, it must create fresh \textit{type} variables for each local variable it encounters.
 These type variables can be stored in a stack, from which they can be efficiently retrieved using the local variable's de Bruijn index.

-  \item When debugging output from the desugar er, free variables and bound variables are easily distinguishable in the AST.
+  \item When debugging output from the desugarer, free variables and bound variables are easily distinguishable in the AST.
 \end{itemize}

 \subsection{Definitions}